Jonatas4ndrade/Jonatas4ndrade/README.md

 I'm now brushing up the front-end, studying the MERN (MongoDB, Express, React, Node.js) stack and reviewing Python.

 So far, I've made small scripts in C, Python, Javascript and Java (most of them unpublished), but I'm yet to find an opportunity to gather industry experience.
 For that reason, despite coming from a management position, I'm open for Internships, even unpaid options are on the table if the project or team is interesting.
-Also, feel free to contact if you have a cool open source project.
+Also, feel free to contact if you have a cool open source project in need of an extra hand.
 </p>